 It’s not about being delivered or having the “taste” for it removed, it’s about having your mind renewed by the Spirit of God in you.
 God is not a drunk, and He lives in your spirit.
 Therefore, when your flesh is tempted to taste that ice-cold beer, or your mind says, “I’m stressed.
 I need a drink,” your spirit–the real you–says, “Why do you think that?”
 Then He explains why you really don’t want to taste it, and why you really don’t need it.

 So today, my friends, know this: The Holy Spirit will guide you into sobriety by teaching you your identity in Him.
 First, He will teach you how to get uncomfortable as well as realize it’s okay to feel uncomfortable.
 And second, you will learn how to handle your uncomfortable feelings by Him teaching you the difference between your “who” and your “do.”
 The divorce between your “who” and your “do” must happen, if you want to get sober in a restful state.
-As a Christian, spiritually, you are a perfect Child of God, that’s your who, “a perfect spirit.”
-Your do is the attitudes and actions of your flesh and soul that are not coming from your perfect spirit.
+As a Christian, spiritually, you are a perfect child of God, that’s your who, a perfect spirit.
+Your do is your attitudes and actions.
 Realizing this great separation will change everything about your life, including the status of your sobriety.
 Why?
 Because you’ll know that getting drunk all the time is just not who you really are.